isabellelam/Open-BCI-/1_ReadMe.txt

 - added git repository for the EEGLab
 - all EEG data sets given are in chinese or does not translate properly
 -

+Hey do you know how to use git bash? or a command prompt?